 - ½ cup thinly sliced onions

-- a pinch of saffron dissolved in 11/2 tbsp water or yellow food coloring. a pinch of turmeric dissolved in water can also be used.
+- a pinch of saffron in dissolved 1.5 tablespoon water OR yellow food coloring. a pinch of turmeric dissolved in water can also be used.

 - salt as required

-- 2 cups chopped veggies - i used small aubergines, potato, carrots and peas
+- 2 cups chopped veggies - i used small aubergines (baingan), potato, carrots and peas

-- 4-5 green cardamoms (hari elaichi or choti elaichi)
+- 4 to 5 green cardamoms (hari elaichi or choti elaichi)

 - 2 cups coconut milk

-- 1 tbsp ginger garlic paste (adrak lahsun ka paste)
+- 1 tablespoon ginger garlic paste (adrak lahsun ka paste)

 - ½ cup water

-- ½ cup chopped mint and coriander leaves
+- ½ tablespoon chopped mint leaves and coriander leaves

 - salt as required